CiscoSE/cc-cisco-sample-code/README.md

 # Cisco Sample Code | Cookiecutter Project Template

-*Create a Cisco Sample Code project from this language-agnostic project template.*
+*Language-agnostic Cookiecutter template for Cisco Sample Code projects.*

 Every project needs a start.
 This [Cookiecutter](https://github.com/audreyr/cookiecutter) project template makes it easy for you to start a *Cisco Sample Code* project using the [Cisco Sample Code License](./LICENSE) with minimal (but engaging!) project documentation.